-But amidst all this abundance, there exists a sense of guilt for feeling discontent.
+Amidst all the abundance of our lives, there exists a sense of guilt for feeling discontent.
 We tend to disregard those subtle nudges and instead listen to the voice in our head saying, "What right do you have to be upset?
 Look at the life you have."

 Expressions like "Count your blessings" resonate with us, and indeed, we should acknowledge and appreciate what we have.